cypress-io/testing-workshop-cph/slides/06-app-data-store.md

 ## Confirm spy's behavior

+- test "creates an item with id using a stub"
-- write a test that adds 2 items
+- write a test that adds 1 item
 - name spy with an alias `cy.spy(...).as('name')`
-- get the spy using the alias and confirm it was called twice
+- get the spy using the alias and confirm it was called once

 +++